ironbay/riptide/docs/web/markdown/javascript.md

 A guide for setting up Riptide on the front-end.
 ***

-In this guide we'll show you the basic setup steps for getting Riptide running on the front-end.
-Here are some of the steps we'll cover:
+In this guide we'll run through setting up `Riptide` on the front-end.
+Here are the steps we'll take:

 - Installing and importing `Riptide`
 - Setting up a `remote` store for interacting with data on our remote server